Nef10/dotfiles/README.md

 - configure my dotfiles for various tools (git, ssh, zsh)
 - configure VSCode, and install extensions

 This work was inspried by https://github.com/sam-hosseini/dotfiles and https://github.com/mathiasbynens/dotfiles.
 The terminal theme is based on https://github.com/nathanbuchar/atom-one-dark-terminal.
-It is intended for Macs running on Catalina with zsh as shell.
+It is intended for Macs running on Catalina or newer with zsh as shell.

 ## Use